Shopify/hydrogen-v1/docs/utilities/flattenconnection.md

 description: The flattenConnection utility transforms a connection object from the Storefront API (for example, Product-related connections) into a flat array of nodes.
 ---

 The `flattenConnection` utility transforms a connection object from the Storefront API (for example, [Product-related connections](https://shopify.dev/api/storefront/reference/products/product)) into a flat array of nodes.
-It works with either `nodes` or `edges.node`.
+The utility works with either `nodes` or `edges.node`.

 ## Example code